 Jeff Beeson, M.S.

-Deputy Director Beeson oversees administration of the W/B HIDTA program, including the budget, threat assessment and strategy, training, the Overdose Detection Mapping Application Program (ODMAP), as well as direct oversight of the Overdose Response Strategy.
+W/B HIDTA Executive Director Jeff Beeson oversees administration of the W/B HIDTA program, including the budget, threat assessment and strategy, training, the Overdose Detection Mapping Application Program (ODMAP), as well as direct oversight of the Overdose Response Strategy.
 He previously served as deputy director of the Washington/Baltimore HIDTA for eight years.

-Prior to joining the W/B HIDTA, Deputy Director Beeson served as assistant vice president for applied research at Towson University, overseeing a portfolio of state and federal grants and contracts supporting workforce and public safety initiatives.
+Prior to joining the W/B HIDTA, Executive Director Beeson served as assistant vice president for applied research at Towson University, overseeing a portfolio of state and federal grants and contracts supporting workforce and public safety initiatives.
 He was appointed to several positions within Maryland state government, including the Maryland Department of Public Safety.
-Deputy Director Beeson began his career as a staffer for US Senator Barbara A. Mikulski of Maryland.
+Director Beeson began his career as a staffer to U.S. Senator Barbara A. Mikulski of Maryland.